webdriverio/workshop/chapter3.md

 > Do you want to add a service to your test setup?

 Hit enter without any selection as we want to add service integrations later on.

-> Level of logging verbosity

-Pick `trace` as we want to get as much logs as possible.

 > What is the base url?